nus-cs2113-AY2223S2/ip/docs/README.md

 <h5> Expected outcome: </h5>

-DukeBot will add the event task 'birthday party' as an event task in the list with 'from' and 'to' datetime parameters in brackets!
+DukeBot will add the event task 'birthday party' as an event task in the list with the 'from' and 'to' datetime parameters in brackets!

 ```
         Got it!
 Added this task: